vikinganalytics/mvg/README.md

 ### Examples

-There are three executable python files in the examples directory:

-1. `sources_and_measurements.py` showing how to create, retrieve and delete sources or measurements for the API.

-2. `error_handling.py`showing how to handle errors occuring either when calling the API or during processing on the server side.
-Errors on the server side will conveyed as http status codes.

-3. `analysis.py` still to be written.
+Under the examples section there are a number of jupyter notebooks with Python code to show how to use the library for interfacing the Viking Analytics Engine.
+The notebooks can be downloaded by clicking "View Page Source" link located on the top left of the examples.
+You will need to change the extension to .ipynb before running them.

 ### Maintainer